 Maria Sharapova has found a good way to pass the time since being banned from tennis earlier this month.

-The 29-year-old tennis star enrolled at Harvard Business School for a two-week summer program, where she will compete a pair of courses, the Associated Press
+The 29-year-old tennis star enrolled at Harvard Business School for a two-week summer program, where she will compete a pair of courses, the Associated Press reports.

 It's not known what classes Sharapova will take, or whether or not she will receive a certificate upon completion.

 The five-time Grand Slam winner tweeted about her educational endeavors last weekend.
 "Not sure how this happened but Hey Harvard!
 Can’t wait to start the program!" she wrote next to a photo in front of HBS.

 News: Nike Suspends Ties With Maria Sharapova Following Failed Drug Test

 Sharapova is one of more than a few celebs that have tried out Harvard’s accelerated business courses.
 Tyra Banks earned a certificate from HBS in 2012, and LL Cool J, Channing Tatum, and NBA ballers Chris Paul and Pau Gasol, attended a four-day course, in early June.